-LIIF has entered into various loans with borrowers and notes payable from lenders where senior level employees of the borrower or lender serves on LIIF's Board of Directors.
+LIIF has entered into various loans with borrowers and notes payable from lenders where a senior level employee of the borrower or lender serves on LIIF's Board of Directors.
 These related party loans were made on substantially the same terms, including interest rates and collateral requirements that were prevailing at the date those loans were made.
+Grant income was received from donors where a senior level employee of the donor serves on LIIF's Board of Directors.